Are you thinking of living in Irvington, NY? Irvington is a beautiful Rivertown in Westchester County with a population of approximately 6,529.

-Are there are lot of Stay at Home Moms in Irvington?
+Are there a lot of Stay at Home Moms in Irvington?

 Most households in Irvington are dual income households.
 There are 59.8% of married households in Irvington with both parents working, 31.2% of married households in Irvington have Stay at Home Moms and 2.1% of married households in Irvington have Stay at Home Dads.

-Are there are a lot of Singles in Irvington?
+Are there a lot of Singles in Irvington?